Why you should plan a slow travel trip this year

 The slow travel concept also prioritizes sustainability.
 This can influence how you arrive, where you stay and the things that you do.
+Once you arrive at your destination, consider local travel and plan your route.
 Train and bus journeys take longer than flights, but they do have a smaller environmental footprint.
 Make sure you sit by a window, too; you’ll see far more of the country’s landscapes than by plane.

 Slow travelers often opt to stay with a host family or book a locally-owned guesthouse instead of choosing an international hotel chain, too.
 Spending your money with local businesses supports the community and can help eco-tourism to grow sustainably.
 Plus, this way you are more likely to meet people to improve your language skills, learn more about the culture, and hear about the region’s authentic experiences.
 Local restaurants too are generally the greener and more cultural option — dishes often use ingredients grown nearby, and have less environmental impact.